FindMySchool LogoFindMySchool

 Physical investment is part of the story too.
 The college highlights significant recent spending on campus facilities, including new teaching blocks plus sports and performing arts spaces, and positions the estate as designed around sixth form life rather than a mixed-age school compromise.

-Woking College’s A-level outcomes, as captured in the latest available dataset, sit broadly in line with the middle 35% of providers in England (25th to 60th percentile).
+Woking College’s A-level outcomes, as captured in the current FindMySchool dataset, sit broadly in line with the middle 35% of providers in England (25th to 60th percentile).
 That “middle band” label can sound faint praise, but it is often what families want from a large sixth form college: consistent performance with breadth of courses and a wide spread of student starting points.

-Ranked 1008th in England and 3rd in Woking for A-level outcomes (FindMySchool ranking based on official data), the college sits in line with the middle 35% of A-level providers in England.
+Ranked 1,182nd in England and 3rd in Woking for A-level outcomes in the current FindMySchool ranking based on official data, the college sits in line with the middle 35% of A-level providers in England.

-Looking at grades, 6.24% of entries achieved A*, 18% achieved A, and 53.27% achieved A* to B. For context, the England averages are 23.6% at A* to A and 47.2% at A* to B. These comparisons suggest that Woking’s profile is more strongly weighted towards broad pass-level success than top-end grade concentration, which is common in larger, mixed-intake sixth form colleges.
+Looking at grades, the current rounded A-level dataset shows around 50% of entries achieved A* to B, with around 20% at A* to A, around 20% at A and around 10% at A*.
+These comparisons suggest that Woking’s profile is more strongly weighted towards broad pass-level success than top-end grade concentration, which is common in larger, mixed-intake sixth form colleges.

 The important implication for families is that subject choice, teaching quality within departments, and the student’s self-management will likely matter more than headline “super-selective” grade patterns.
 Students with clear goals and good study habits often do best in this kind of environment because there is both opportunity and personal responsibility.